FoleyLab/gmgauge/README.md

 the relatively small amount of SWIR radiation normally emitted at ambient temperatures.
 However, the blackbody emission from objects as hot as a charcoal grill or a propane heater (>500 degrees celcius) is strong enough in the SWIR to be detected by the iPhone camera even with filtration.

+- There is also a [Companion Spotify Playlist!](https://open.spotify.com/playlist/6vfh4EnglzJrsF4pTnRu2T?si=vAXV00BDTvKsTsYU4Nuwvg)